apache/doris/docs/en/docs/install/install-deploy.md

 	If the Be componet is installed in hadoop cluster , need to change configuration `webserver_port=8040`  to avoid port used.

+* Set JAVA_HOME environment variable

+  <version since="1.2.0"></version>
+  Java UDF are supported since version 1.2, so BE are dependent on the Java environment.
+It is necessary to set the `JAVA_HOME` environment variable before starting.
+You can also add `export JAVA_HOME=your_java_home_path` to the first line of the `start_be.sh` startup script to set the variable.

 * Install Java UDF functions

   <version since="1.2.0">Install Java UDF functions</version>